 Walk, ride, and drive around Normandy and Brittany in seven days

 There’s so much of France to discover that I think it’s best done in small bites.
-One of my travel goals is to visit each of France’s regions — hopefully, sooner rather than later!
-I was able to check off two new regions on a trip in October and I also got to revisit Paris — a city that I think should be part of every France itinerary — no matter how many times you’ve been there.
-Here’s a quick look at the particular itinerary we chose for the Normandy and Brittany part of the trip.
+One of my travel goals is to visit each of France’s regions.
+Hopefully, sooner rather than later!
+On this trip, I was able to check off two new regions and I also got to revisit Paris — a city that I think should be part of every France itinerary.
+Here’s a brief guide to follow for the Normandy and Brittany part of the trip.

 Our itinerary — at a glance